Skip to main content

 In May 1965, Frank directed the comedy Blithe Spirit by Noel Coward.
 The review stated Frank “expertly directed and staged the production which was in the round at the Community Center.
 (He) must be saluted for his discovery of outstanding local acting talent for this production”.
 The outstanding local talents included Rix Shanline, Dwight Nesmith and Beverly Faw, all honorees tonight.

-The review went on to say, “the acting triumphs of the evening must be shared with Laurel Lewis (Frank’s wife), who received three ovations during the performance.”
-She had a “winning briskness about her; her timing and business were displayed with beautiful exactness.”
-Laurel was a graduate from the Pasadena Playhouse in California.
+Laurel Lewis (Frank's wife) was a graduate from the Pasadena Playhouse in California.
 She had been professionally associated with the Drury Lane Theater where she had the opportunity to work with Pat O’Brien, Linda Darnell and Forrest Tucker.
 She directed many children’s plays for the Morton Grove Civic Theater in Illinois and had been associated with several experimental professional theaters in California.

 Beverly Faw